mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 Because Chrome runs the compiled code rather than the original source code, the line and column numbers in the call stack will refer to the compiled code.

 Luckily Babel generates a source map that lets us convert the stack trace to match the original code.
-FromJS uses [StackTrace.JS](http://www.mattzeunert.com/2016/07/07/resolving-minified-production-stacktrace.html) to handle the source mapping logic.
+FromJS uses [StackTrace.JS](http://www.mattzeunert.com/2016/07/07/resolving-minified-production-stacktrace.html) to handle the source map logic.